gridonic/statamic-redirects/DOCUMENTATION.md

 ## How it works

-Redirects from this module are kept separate from Statamic's redirects configured via routing YAML file.
+Redirects from this module are kept separate from Statamic's redirects configured in the `routes.yaml` file.
 They are only checked and possibly executed if a `404` response is created by Statamic.
 The module differentiates two types of redirects:

 * **Manual Redirects** are managed by authorized users in the control panel.
-* **Auto Redirects** are created by the module to redirect old URLs of content (Pages, Entries, or Terms).
+* **Auto Redirects** are created by the module to redirect old URLs of content (pages, entries, or terms).

 ## Configuration

 * **Enable auto redirects** Whether to enable auto redirects.
-* **Log 404s** Whether to enable logging 404 requests.
+* **Log 404s** Whether to log 404 requests.
 * **Access to manage redirects** Enter role slugs to restrict access to view and manage redirects to certain roles.
 If empty, all roles are able to view and manage.